thoughtbot/json_matchers/README.md

 ![thoughtbot](https://thoughtbot.com/logo.png)

-`json-matchers` is maintained and funded by thoughtbot, inc.
+`json_matchers` is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!